ITensor/website/docs/cppv3/classes/itensor.md

       Print(elt(T,j=1,i=2,k=3) == -1.24); //prints "true"

 <a name="tag_methods"></a>
-## ITensor Tag Methods
+## ITensor Tag and Prime Methods

-ITensors have all of the same tagging methods that are defined for IndexSets.
-See the __Tag Methods__ section of the [[IndexSet documentation|classes/indexset]] for a complete list of methods.
+ITensors have all of the same tagging and priming methods that are defined for IndexSets.
+See the __Tag and Prime Methods__ section of the [[IndexSet documentation|classes/indexset]] for a complete list of methods.

   <div class="example_clicker">Click to Show Example</div>